MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 ---
 lab:
-    title: 'Lab 02: Model driven app'
+    title: 'Lab 2: Model driven app'
+    module: 'Module 1: Create a model-driven app in Power Apps'
 ---

-##  Lab 02 – Model driven app
+# Practice Lab 2 – Model driven app

-# Scenario
+## Scenario

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

 In this lab we will continue to build on top of the components created in the previous lab.
 We will now build a Power Apps model-driven app to allow the office staff manage records for the inspectors and the inspectors to manage their own records as needed.

-# High-level lab steps
+## High-level lab steps

 As part of creating the model-driven app, you will complete the following:

 - Create a new model-driven app named Permit Management
 - Edit the app navigation to reference the required tables
 - Customize the forms and views of the required tables for the app

 **Views**: As the name suggests, this helps viewing the existing data in the form of table.
 This is the configuration of the columns that will be displayed on the screen.